 As the realities of COVID hit home, The Fed experienced a 58% jump in calls to our community helpline between February and March 2020.
 The broad and ever-adapting nature of our support services means that currently one in every eight Jewish homes in Greater Manchester have benefited from our support.
 That includes a staggering 10,750 hours of phone support provided by our volunteers from April to June.

-Why you applied for the grant/what are you wanting to do this approach?
+Why did you apply for the grant and what are you wanting to achieve with this approach?